-I learned years later that during my first week of college in the USA, Akbar had Skyped Aaron- who was still at his family home on an Indian Reservation near Green Bay, the opposite side of the state.
+I learned years later that during my first week of college in the USA, Akbar had Skyped Aaron- who was still at his family home in Green Bay- the opposite side of the state.
 This video call is significant.
 At this stage, it’s just me and Akbar living on the fourth floor of Towers North.
 The Americans would be arriving in the coming days, and Akbar had presumably called Aaron to go over some things he needed to provide for the room.
 At some point during this conversation, Akbar had told Aaron “Hey, there’s this British guy- a Chelsea fan- who’s living here across from us.
 But he’s very shy, so we have to actively include him.”

 I would come to spend more time in Akbar and Aaron’s room- 459- than my own.
 There was a running joke that I was the “third roommate”, and I often left my belongings there.
 One time I had gotten so cheeky with the shoes I had left on their floor and raincoats I had left hung on their bedposts that Akbar decided to teach me a lesson by wearing my shoes to a conference he was attending in La Crosse, which meant that by the time I woke up around noon, I had no footwear for the day.
 A routine fast developed.
 Within a few weeks of knowing them, it got to the point that it was expected that I go over to their room as soon as I woke up.
 And if I didn’t, I would get a text or a knock on my door asking what was wrong.
 My own room- the number of which and can no longer even remember- was just where I slept and stored my clothes.
 For the first time I no longer worried about what to say and when.
 I was natural and comfortable in my skin.
 I was myself.
 I had ceased scrutinizing every little thing I said; I fell asleep quickly every night because I wasn’t replaying every social interaction of the day in my head.

 But how did I arrive at this point?